kacunar23/taller1/iteracion1/eventos.md

 consulted: {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}
 informed: {list everyone who is kept up-to-date on progress; and with whom there is a one-way communication}
 ---
-# Iteración 1 - Taller 1: Construcción de una arquitectura básica
+# Eventos - Iteración 1 - Taller 1: Construcción de una arquitectura básica

 ## Context and Problem Statement